What is investing?

 2) Choose your investments

 Our investment portfolio calculator can give you an idea of the sort of portfolio you might build from different assets assuming that you have a medium risk profile.
 Of course, the ultimate portfolio you may choose depends on your attitude to investment risk, your investing timeframe, your age and your investment goals.
 If you are unsure or not confident about selecting your own investments then you should seek the help of a financial adviser or one of the growing number of online investment solutions.
-These include the likes of Wealthify* and Nutmeg that can recommend a portfolio with an ISA or pension and Wealthify* will even allow you to start investing with as little as £1.
+Additionally, the likes of Wealthify, J.P.
+Morgan Personal Investing and Wealthify can recommend a portfolio with an ISA or pension.
 These services will then monitor, review and adjust your portfolio in accordance with its stated mandate and risk target over time.
 You do not have to do anything at all.
-We have created a best-buy table of these online investment propositions which includes our rating for each of them along with links to full reviews of each service.
+We have created a best-buy table of these online investment propositions, which includes our rating for each of them along with links to full reviews of each service.